 Speed.
 Your base walking speed is 30 feet.

 Darkvision.
 Your animal heritage grants you the ability to see in dark conditions when in animal or hybrid form.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
-You can’t discern color in darkness, only shades of gray.
+You can’t discern colour in darkness, only shades of gray.

 Animal Whisperer.
 You have the supernatural ability to communicate with other animals of your kind.

 Beastform.
-This supernatural ability functions like the polymorph spell, but a hengeyokai can change form a number of times per day equal to 1 plus his character level.
+This supernatural ability functions like the polymorph spell, but a hengeyokai can change form a number of times per day equal to 1 plus your character level.
 Thus, a 1st-level hengeyokai can switch from human form to animal form and back again in a single day.
 On your turn, you can shift as a bonus action.

 A hengeyokai’s animal form is a normal animal of Small or smaller size.
 Possible animal forms include badger, carp, cat, crab, crane, dog, fox, hare, monkey, raccoon dog, rat, sparrow, and weasel.
 Equipment the hengeyokai is wearing or carrying transforms to become part of the animal form (as with polymorph), and magic items cease functioning while the hengeyokai remains in animal form.
 When in animal form you retain all your ability scores and hit-points and add your proficiency bonus to the base animals AC, to-hit and damage rolls.
 In animal form, a hengeyokai is effectively disguised as an animal, gaining a +10 bonus on Deception checks while in this form.

-In hybrid form you gain one natural attack appropriate for your animal form as well as any relevant traits.
-For example an inugami (dog hengeyokai) gains a bite attack and Keen Hearing and Smell using the mastiff as the base animal (you will need to work with your DM for specific abilities but any beast can be an hengeyokai).
+In hybrid form, you gain one natural attack appropriate for your animal form as well as any relevant traits.
+For example, an inugami (dog hengeyokai) gains a bite attack and Keen Hearing and Smell using the mastiff as the base animal (you will need to work with your DM for specific abilities but any beast can be an hengeyokai).

 Also in hybrid form, you can typically wear light or medium armor without modification, but wearing heavy armor is impossible.
 Equipment worn or carried by a hengeyokai in human form does not transform when the hengeyokai assumes hybrid form.
-When a hengeyokai in animal form assumes hybrid form, her equipment returns to its normal form and magic items resume functioning.
+When a hengeyokai in animal form assumes hybrid form, your equipment returns to its normal form and magic items resume functioning.